 What is Outdoor Behavioral Healthcare?

 This is a mental health treatment modality that combines ecotherapy, experiential education, outdoor recreation, and mental health counseling to meet client treatment goals.
-These wilderness/adventure therapy programs are accredited by the OBHC and the adventure therapists who work in these programs are mental health practitioners (social workers, addiction counselors, marriage/family counselors, psychologists) who have received specialized training in experiential outdoor education.
+Wilderness/adventure therapy programs are accredited by the OBHC and the adventure therapists who work in these programs are mental health practitioners (social workers, addiction counselors, marriage/family counselors, psychologists) who have received specialized training in experiential outdoor education.

 Are there any professional organizations?